 Read each installation step and decide if you have the necessary skills to install the water heater.
 Only proceed if you can safely perform the work.
 If you are not comfortable, have a qualified person perform the installation.

-- Locate the water heater's circuit breaker and turn it OFF (or remove the circuit's fuses). - On the old water heater, remove the electrical junction box access panel.
+On the old water heater, remove the electrical junction box access panel.

 Using a non-contact circuit tester, check the wiring to make certain the power is OFF.